Skip to content

 Calculates metric scores based on predicted values.
 Assumes the run has been executed locally (and contains run_data).
 Furthermore, it assumes that the 'correct' or 'truth' attribute is specified in the arff (which is an optional field, but always the case for openml-python runs)

-scores : ndarray of scores of length num_folds * num_repeats metric results
+TYPE: ndarray of scores of length num_folds * num_repeats

 Source code in openml/runs/run.py